chromaui/chromatic-docs/snapshots.md

 #### What happens if I disable testing and/or review?

 As long as either the testing or review features are enabled, Chromatic will continue taking snapshots.
 With both disabled, Chromatic will stop taking snapshots and all other features of the platform (such as publishing) will continue without limits.

+#### Do I use more snapshots when both UI Tests and UI Review are enabled?

+No. Snapshots taken for one workflow are reused for the other.
+You don't get charged twice.